lighthouseitsecurity/linux/README.md

 # Linux

-A collection of various Linux scripts, used to automate and/or simplify tasks.
+A collection of various Linux scripts, used for automating and/or simplifying tasks.

 ## Donations